wp-plugins/basic-google-maps-placemarks/readme.txt

 * Setup unique maps on different pages with their own placemarks, map types, center locations, etc.
 * Placemarks can be assigned to categories, and you can control which categories are displayed on a individual map.
 * Extra shortcode to output a text-based list of markers for mobile devices, search engines, etc.
-* Lots of filters so that developers to customize and extend the plugin.
+* Lots of filters so that developers can customize and extend the plugin.
 * Use HTML, images, etc inside the information window.
 * Compatible with WordPress MultiSite.